nixsterchan/razer-data-engineer-challenge-2023/part1/README.md

 # Razer Data Engineer Technical Assignment: Part 1 Data Processing Program

 ## Overview
-This project aims to create a docker image of a command program built using python.
-It aims to clean the data (using the movies dataset as a reference).
+This project aims to create a docker image of a command line program that takes in arguments supplied by the user, and does a build using python.
+It aims to clean the data where cleaning procedures are modelled after the movies dataset.

 ## Prerequisites
 - Docker